VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: Introduction

 Moreover, considering the difficulty of reconstructing the HQ target from distinctively different LQ priors caused by flexible degradation methods, such as noise, down-sampling, clipping, reverberation, vocal effects, and their random combinations~\citep{anyenhance, universe, scheibler_universalpp_2024}, we propose~\textit{a joint neural prior}, further enhancing the prior distribution of LBM.
 In detail, given the waveform encoder pre-trained by EP-VAE, we replace the reference signal from the LQ prior to the HQ target, enabling the encoder to uniformly reduce the distance between each LQ prior and the HQ target in the latent space.
 Similar to bridge models outperforming diffusion models when an informative prior is provided~\citep{bridgetts,wang2024framebridge,bridgesr}, a joint neural prior enhances LBM-based GSR by further alleviating the~\textit{LQ-to-HQ} generation burden.

-Given the joint neural prior and the HQ target encoded in a structural latent space, we have been able to establish a bridge transformer to tackle the various restoration tasks at scale.
-Considering the key requirement of GSR systems~\citep{manjunath2009limitations, manocha2022audio, finally}, human perceptual quality, which is a main difference from task-specific SE systems pursuing accurate waveform reconstruction~\citep{bridgesr,sbsen}, we introduce a~\textit{perceptual-aware fine-tuning stage}.
-This design complements the LBM which is typically trained to fit the target distribution from prior distribution without explicitly considering human perception quality.
-Concretely, we introduce two popular speech metrics, PESQ~\citep{pesq} and UTMOS~\citep{utmos}, into the post-training stage of VoiceBridge, which optimizes both the LBM sampling and the EP-VAE decoding, minimizing their cascading mismatches in inference and aligning the entire generation process with human perceptual quality.
+To mitigate cascading mismatches between the LBM and the decoder, we perform a post-training stage that jointly fine-tunes the LBM and the VAE decoder with the encoder fixed.
+Direct supervision in the data domain improves the realism of LBM predictions and calibrates the decoder to the LBM-induced latent distribution, while preserving the encoder’s learned latent geometry.
+Furthermore, We novelly incorporate adversarial and perceptual losses to align the one-step prediction with the full conditional distribution, converting the LBM from a multi-step denoiser into a \textit{one-step generator} without distillation, achieving streaming-rate synthesis with state-of-the-art quality.

-In summary, we make the following contributions. \begin{itemize} \item We design VoiceBridge, a LBM-based GSR system tackling~\textit{diverse LQ-to-HQ tasks} with~\textit{a single latent-to-latent generative process} backed a transformer architecture. \item We propose~\textit{EP-VAE} to strengthen the consistency between the waveform and the latent spaces over varying energy levels, thereby inheriting the advantages of the bridge generative framework from the data domain into the latent space. \item We develop~\textit{joint neural prior} and \textit{perceptual-aware fine-tuning}, further reducing the reconstruction burden of LBM while aligning it with human perceptual quality. \item Comprehensive validation across in-domain and out-of-domain tasks and datasets, including refining recent zero-shot speech and podcast generation results, shows the superiority of VoiceBridge in reconstructing high-fidelity 48~kHz speech from various distortions. \end{itemize}
+In summary, we make the following contributions. \begin{itemize} \item We design VoiceBridge, a LBM-based GSR system tackling~\textit{diverse LQ-to-HQ tasks} with~\textit{a single latent-to-latent generative process} backed a transformer architecture, and integrating multiple innovations to the LBM system. \item We propose~\textit{EP-VAE} to inherit the data-space advantages of bridge models by strengthening consistency between the waveform and latent across energy levels, and a~\textit{joint neural prior} to alleviate LQ-to-HQ generation burden by enhancing the prior distribution. \item We propose a novel \textit{denoiser-to-generator} post-training process, mitigating bridge-decoder mismatches, improving generation quality, and enabling \textit{one-step inference} without distillation. \item Comprehensive validation across in-domain and out-of-domain tasks and datasets, including refining recent zero-shot speech and podcast generation results, shows the superiority of VoiceBridge in efficiently reconstructing high-fidelity 48~kHz speech from various distortions. \end{itemize}